12 Bitcoin Success Stories: Meet Bitcoin Millionaires

 Today, we’re going to share some incredible bitcoin success stories that are great examples of how to make money on cryptocurrency and become a bitcoin millionaire.

 Who are we?
 Here at Cointree, we launched a cryptocurrency exchange way back in 2013 and have grown it to over 80,000 Australian members.
 We’ve seen people quickly grow their wealth and change their life.
 And we’ve seen that success means different things to different people.

-So in this article, we’ll cover a wide range of bitcoin success stories, including an apprentice who bought a house, a retiree who can’t stop smiling, and a student who was a millionaire by 18.
+So in this article, we meet many bitcoin millionaires, including an apprentice who bought a house, a retiree who can’t stop smiling, and a student who was a millionaire by 18.

 Let’s start with the boy that bought a Bentley.